MEMORANDUM AND ARTICLES OF ASSOCIATION of THE BRITISH SCIENCE FICTION ASSOCIATION LIMITED

-38. From amongst the membership there can be nominated and appointed a President who holds no other office within the Association.
+38. There can be nominated and appointed a President who holds no other office within the Association.
 This President shall be of good standing in the community of British Science Fiction.
-The President shall also be appointed as a Director of the Association’s limited company.

-39. From amongst the membership there can be nominated and appointed Vice Presidents who hold no other office within the Association.
+39. There can be nominated and appointed Vice Presidents who hold no other office within the Association.
 Any Vice President so nominated shall be of good standing in the community of British Science Fiction.
-The Vice Presidents shall also be appointed as Directors of the Association’s limited company.

 40. The Council may from time to time and at any time appoint any member of the Association as a member of the Council, either to fill a casual vacancy or by way of addition to the Council, provided that the prescribed maximum be not thereby exceeded.
 Any member so appointed shall retain their office only until the next Annual General Meeting, but they will be eligible for re-election.

 41. No person who is not a member of the Association shall in any circumstances be eligible to hold office as a member of the Council.

 42. From amongst the membership there can be nominated and elected Directors of the Association who hold no other elected office within the Association.
 These Directors shall perform an advisory and support role for the Association and form its Advisory Board.
 Directors may serve a term of up to five years before being required to step down and be nominated again.
 These Directors shall also be appointed as a Directors of the Association’s limited company.

 POWERS OF THE COUNCIL.